RutgersCSSystems/cs519-sp23/homework1/HW-1.md

 This homework will consist of two parts: (1) using shared-memory for IPC, and (2) test your knowledge of caching.
 This is an individual homework.

+**CAUTION:** Copying code from online sources or automatic generation tools like ChatGPT, Bard, and others may result in strict penalties.

 ### Part 1 - IPC Shared Memory (50 points)
 In this part, you will implement a pipe-based and shared memory-based IPC communication between two processes.
 The "HW-1" folder contains (1) IPC-pipe.c